Target Market Segment Strategy: Segment-Of-One Marketing For Your Business🧍

 A lot of people are intrigued about Tesla’s market segmentation because the brand and story of Tesla (post-2008) are so powerful.
 But Tesla’s marketing segmentation and targeting are and always have been quite simple.

 Tesla only really serves one target market.
 The one they created: i.e., the premium all-electric sports car market.
 They are currently working out their plans to cross over into the everyday market with their model X series.
-However, this is going to take another couple of years to achieve.
-And, a lot more private investment funding if they can get it (discussed later in this article).
+However, this is going to take another couple of years to achieve and more private investment funding.

-Tesla, therefore, uses mono-segment positioning.
-Which means they focus on one segment in detail.
-However, they pay close attention to understanding customer sub-group activity (or micro-segments) within this one market segment.
+Tesla, therefore, uses mono-segment positioning which means they focus on one segment in detail.
+However, they pay close attention to understanding customer sub-group activity (or micro-segments.)